Yellen warns US may hit debt limit in October - KESQ

 Yellen warns US may hit debt limit in October

-WASHINGTON (AP) — Treasury Secretary Janet Yellen is telling Congress that she will run out of maneuvering room to keep from broaching the government’s borrowing limit during the month of October.
-In a letter to congressional leaders on Wednesday, Yellen said that she still could not provide a specific date for when she will be unable to keep the government funded absent action by Congress to raise the debt limit.
-“Based on our best and most recent information, the most likely outcome is that cash and extraordinary measures will be exhausted during the month of October,” Yellen said in her letter.
+WASHINGTON (AP) — Treasury Secretary Janet Yellen is warning Congress that she will run out of maneuvering room to prevent the U.S. from broaching the government’s borrowing limit in October.
+In a letter to congressional leaders Wednesday, Yellen said that she still could not provide a specific date for when she will be unable to keep the government funded, absent action by Congress to raise the debt limit.
+She implored Congress to act, citing “broad bipartisan support.”
+But Republicans have said they will oppose an effort by Democrats to deal with the debt limit by attaching a provision to an emergency budget bill that Congress will need to pass before the start of the budget year on Oct.
+1.